 - While the chicken ist frying, chop the vegetables into fine slices.
 Start with the garlic and immediately add it to the chicken.
 Carrots are next, as they need a little longer then the rest.
 Add celery stalks, ginger and the chinese cabbage last, season with chinese five spices, fish sauce, sweetener of your choice and stir well.

 - Add the fermented black beans and juice and zest of two lemons.
-Thicken with the flour if needed.
+Thicken with flour if needed.
 Let cook until all the vegetables are tender.

 - Meanwhile cut the spring onions into small bits, add to the roasting pan, finely chop the coriander and add it at the very last as you turn off the heat.
 Stir well, taste and season again.